fractalide/fractalide-website-styx/content/ico/details.md

                     <div class="row">
                         <div class="col-md-12 col-xs-12">
                             <p id="warning_message">
-                                Please make sure that you've checked all the checkboxes above and answered the challenge question correctly before submitting this form to get the ADA presale address.
+                                Please make sure that you've checked all the checkboxes above and answered the challenge question correctly before submitting this form to get the ICO tutorial.
                             </p>
                         </div>
                     </div>